We Can't Get Enough of the Malabar Headland Walk

-The 1.15km track provides public access to Malabar Headland, which recently re-opened to the public in February 2018 for the first time in 100 years, and creates a circular loop by linking with the coastal National Parks Wildlife Service Boora Point Walking Track.
+The 1.15-kilometre track provides public access to Malabar Headland, which re-opened to the public in February 2018 for the first time in 100 years, and creates a circular loop by linking with the coastal National Parks Wildlife Service Boora Point Walking Track.

 One of the most exciting elements of this opening is that the Western Walking Track will be open seven days a week and is located in an area of the headland that will not be impacted by the ANZAC Rifle Range shooting days (although the unmistakable sounds of gunfire are ever-present).
 Fantastic!

-The walk opens up the western section of Malabar Headland National Park and is a joint initiative between Randwick City Council and NSW National Parks and Wildlife Service (NPWS).
+The Malabar Headland Walk opens up the western section of Malabar Headland National Park and is a joint initiative between Randwick City Council and NSW National Parks and Wildlife Service (NPWS).

-Member for Coogee Bruce Notley-Smith noted that the collaboration meant people now have the option to complete a 3km coastal walk along the Boora Point Walking Track, 1.15km inland walk along the Western Walking Track or do both for a 4km loop around Malabar Headland.
+The collaboration means people now have the option to complete a 3-kilometre coastal walk along the Boora Point Walking Track, 1.15km inland walk along the Western Walking Track or do both for a 4-kilometre loop around Malabar Headland.
 The walk forms part of Sydney’s famous Coastal Walkway and links South Maroubra Beach with Malabar Beach.
 Council has plans to build a continuous path along the entire coastline between Clovelly in the north and La Perouse in the south.
-Can't wait to see that unfold.
+Can't wait to see that unfold!

 Spectacular Malabar Headland National Park

-Malabar Headland National park protects significant cultural, historical and natural heritage.
-You can enter the walk either via Pioneer Park in Malabar or from the South Maroubra Surf Life saving club.
+Malabar Headland National Park protects significant cultural, historical and natural heritage.
+You can enter the walk either via Pioneer Park in Malabar or from the South Maroubra Surf Lifesaving club.
 It's important to stay on the path to preserve the native vegetation.
-Some sections do involve small amount of walking on the dirt or rocks and during these sections, the path is well marked with arrows.
+Some sections do involve a small amount of walking on the dirt or rocks and during these sections, the path is well marked with arrows.

 During the migration months, this will be a wonderful place to do a spot of whale watching and if you’re lucky, you may even see a New Zealand Fur Seal sunning itself on the coast rocks along the eastern escarpment walk track.